jessefaler/MCAParser/README.md

 ## Project Status

+> [!WARNING]
-⚠️ **Development Paused**
+> **Development Paused**
-This project is currently on hold.
+> This project is currently on hold.
 While the library provides basic functionality for reading MCA files, it:
-- Does not yet support writing MCA files.
+> - Does not yet support writing MCA files.
-- Has known bugs that may affect functionality.
+> - Has known bugs that may affect functionality.

 If you wish to use this library, you can download the source code and integrate it directly into your project.